 Why instructional designers should care about Tin Can API

-The main reason instructional designers should care about Tin Can is because it focuses squarely on the learning itself.
+The main reason instructional designers should care about Tin Can is that it focuses squarely on the learning itself.

-Julie Dirksen has identified three reasons Tin Can should be important to instructional designers:
+Julie Dirksen has identified three reasons Tin Can be important to instructional designers:

 1. It puts the user in the center, not the course.
-Unlike SCORM, which tracks course-centered things like test scores, Tin Can tracks learning.
-Dirksen writes: “This is a change of focus that is not only long overdue, but is going to shape the training industry model going forward.”
+Unlike SCORM, which tracks course-centered things like test scores, Tin Can track learning.
+Dirksen writes: “This is a change of focus that is not only long overdue but is going to shape the training industry model going forward.”

 2. The format is accomplishment-based.
 Tin Can shifts the conversation from “What’s in it for me?” to “What can I do with that?”
 Dirksen notes: “…most of the people I know don’t need a sales pitch to do their jobs, or to learn something to help them do that.
 Instead, they need to know that the thing they are learning is actually useful and necessary.”